heygrady/redux-selectors/docs/api/composeSelectors.md

 # `composeSelectors(...selectors)`

-Compose selectors is based on redux's [`compose`](https://github.com/reactjs/redux/blob/master/docs/api/compose.md) function.
+`composeSelectors` is based on redux's [`compose`](https://github.com/reactjs/redux/blob/master/docs/api/compose.md) function.
 If you don't use `composeSelectors`, redux is not a required peer dependency.

 **Note:** Comfy redux-selectors composes selectors left to right.
 Redux's `compose` function goes right to left.

 ## Basic usage

 `composeSelectors` accepts a list of selectors as arguments.
 The result of each selector is "fed forward" into the next selector.
 Typically compose functions run right-to-left.
-However, redux-selectors instead composes left-to-right in order to make the composed functions more readable as a sentence.
+However, redux-selectors composes left-to-right in order to make the composed functions more readable as a sentence.

 Notice that you can supply a mix of string and functional selectors.
 Each selector is passed through [`createStateSelector`](/docs/api/createStateSelector.md) before being executed.